github/docs/content/code-security/codeql-cli/codeql-cli-manual/generate-log-summary.md

 #### `<result>`

-Path to the location to output the summarised log file to.
+Path to the location to output the summarized log file to.
 If this omitted, then the summary will be output to stdout.

 #### `--minify-output`